lightscalar/pyro/README.md

 app.run()               # -> Running on http://127.0.0.1:5000/ (Press CTR+C to quit)
 ```

-When we create those data objects, `User` and `BlogPost
+When we create those data objects, `User` and `BlogPost`, Pyro automatically
+generates the typical RESTFUL routes that allow you to create, read, update
+and delete those resources.
+When we create a Pyro `Application` instance and
+run it, we boot up a webserver that serves up these RESTFUL routes — all with
+zero boilerplate!

 | First Header  | Second Header |
 | ------------  | ------------- |
 | Hello         | Goodbye       |
+g
 | Second        | Line          |